L'Hôpital's rule: 1. Form is not indeterminate

-Differentiability of functions
+2. Differentiability of functions

-Differentiability of functions is a requirement because if a function is not differentiable, then the derivative of the functions is not guaranteed to exist at each point in $\mathcal{I}$.
-The fact that $\mathcal{I}$ is an open interval is grandfathered in from the hypothesis of the Cauchy Mean Value Theorem.
-The notable exception of the possibility of the functions being not differentiable at $c$ exists because L'Hôpital's rule only requires the derivative to exist as the function approaches $c$; the derivative does not need to be taken at $c$.
+Differentiability of functions is a requirement because if a function is not differentiable, then the derivative of the function is not guaranteed to exist at each point in $\mathcal{I}$.
+The fact that $\mathcal{I}$ is an open interval is grandfathered in from the hypothesis of the Cauchy's mean value theorem.
+The notable exception of the possibility of the functions being not differentiable at $c$ exists because l'Hôpital's rule only requires the derivative to exist as the function approaches $c$; the derivative does not need to be taken at $c$.